 (1966) 384 U.S. 436, 444.
 For example, one must first be in custody, something that does not happen on the side of the road when one is sitting in one’s car speaking to a police.

 In a recent Ninth Circuit case, Johnathan Andrew Doody v.
 Arizona

-(2011 DJDAR 6323) the court determined that the police were improper when a 17 year old confessed after thirteen hours of intensive questioning.
+(2011 DJDAR 6323) the court determined that the police violated the Fifth Amendment when a 17 year old confessed after thirteen hours of intensive questioning.
 Doody

 raised two issues: first, the adequacy of the Miranda